seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 Farewell, and stand fast.

 **FALSTAFF**
-Now cannot I strike her, if I should be hanged.
+Now cannot I strike him, if I should be hanged.

 **PRINCE HENRY**
-Beth, where are our disguises?
+Ned, where are our disguises?

 **POINS**
 Here, hard by: stand close.